awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalytics-applicationreferencedatasource-s3referencedatasource.md

 The `S3ReferenceDataSource` property type specifies the Amazon S3 bucket and object that contains the reference data for Amazon Kinesis Data Analytics\.

- `S3ReferenceDataSource` is a property of the [Kinesis Data Analytics ApplicationReferenceDataSource ReferenceDataSource](aws-properties-kinesisanalytics-applicationreferencedatasource-referencedatasource.md) parameter\.
+ `S3ReferenceDataSource` is a property of the [ReferenceDataSource](aws-properties-kinesisanalytics-applicationreferencedatasource-referencedatasource.md) parameter\.

 ## Syntax<a name="aws-properties-kinesisanalytics-applicationreferencedatasource-s3referencedatasource-syntax"></a>